| CloserLook > Romans > Romans 5:1-21 |

 ~ ~ ~ ~ ~ ~

-Rom.5:6-8 "For when we were yet without strength, in due time Christ died for the
+Romans 5:6-8 "For when we were yet without strength, in due time Christ died for the

 ungodly.
 Yes,

-Christ died for "sinners".
+Christ died for "sinners."

-had completely bypassed
+bypassed

-Apart from the love of God, He would have been completely justified in marching straight to Armageddon, and destroying His Father’s enemies.
+from the love of God, He would have been completely justified in marching straight

 But He didn't do that, did He?

-No, He became "sin for us,
+No, He became "sin for us, who

-who knew no sin; that we might be made the righteousness of God in him."
+knew no sin; that we might be made the righteousness of God in him."

 So the point

-If the love of Jesus would constrain Him to die for His enemies, how will He treat
+die for His enemies, how will He treat His friends?

 I think the